AndyHaas/Salesforce_Project_Management/docs/wiki/Dashboard_Guide.md

    - Dependencies (tasks this task depends on)
    - Dependent Tasks (tasks that depend on this task)
    - Subtasks
-3. **Show/Hide Completed**: Toggle button to show or hide completed tasks in dependencies and subtasks
+3. **Show/Hide Completed**: Toggle button to show or hide completed tasks in dependencies and subtasks (dependent tasks are always shown)
 4. **Collapsible Sections**: Each relationship section can be expanded/collapsed
 5. **Link Task Button**: Quick access to create new relationships
 6. **Edit/Delete Relationships**: Menu actions on each relationship for editing or deleting